salahterair/HPE-Tools-/README.md

 These are standalone HTML files — no installation or server required.

-1. Download or clone this repository
-2. Open any `.html` file directly in a web browser
-3. All tools are mobile-friendly and work offline
+All tools are mobile-friendly and work offline

 ---

 ## Audience

-- Medical educators and curriculum designers
+- Medical educators
-- Year 1 and Year 2 MBBS students
-- Postgraduate medical education coordinators
-- Exam committee members and item writers
+- Exam committee members

 ---